logan-connolly/euro-python-2023/README.md

-# euro-python-2023
+# pde

-🐍 Neovim: your Personalized IDE
+> Neovim: your personalized development environment (pde) for Python

 ## Abstract